Probiotics With Food Or Without Food

 6. Consider Taking Probiotics at Night

 Taking probiotics before bed may be beneficial for some people.
 Since digestion slows down during sleep, the probiotics have more time to work in the gut.
-However, if you experience digestive discomfort or acid reflux at night, taking probiotics earlier in the day may be a better option.
+That said, if you experience digestive discomfort or acid reflux at night, taking probiotics earlier in the day may be a better option And that's really what it comes down to.
+Nothing fancy..

 7. Monitor Your Body's Response